Set up Escalation Predictor to Preempt Tickets

 Escalation Predictor trains on cases to find those factors that lead to escalations.
 Depending on your case management system, the factors can easily run into dozens.
 The factors frequently include a case's title, a product's category, and the purchase amount.
 All of these factors (or case fields) are put into one of the three available categories in the app: Textual (used for sentiment analysis), Categorical, and Numerical.

-- Drag all the text fields, such as Subject, Case ID, Description, and Case Number into Textual.
-The Categorical field is for fields like Priority, Created Date, Closed Date, Contact Email, Contact Name, Owner Name.
-Escalation field, Last Modified Date, Case Origin, and Category.
+1. Drag all the text fields, such as case Number, Case ID, Description, and Case Number into Textual.
+The Categorical field is for fields like Priority, Created Date, Closed Date, Contact Email, Contact Name, Owner Name, Escalation field, Last Modified Date, Case Origin, and Category.
 Use the Numerical field for storing number of comments exchanged, purchase amount, and other fields with numbers.
 NOTE.
 Case number is always a Textual field and both Closed Date and Created Date are always Categorical fields.

 Classification Reports

-The Classification Reports tab appears when you click Start Classification in Input Data.
+The Classification Reports tab appears only when you click Start Classification in Input Data.

-Based on up to two months old analysis of data in Textual, Categorical Measures and Numerical, Classification Reports generates visual reports.
-If there isn't sufficient case data, then you will not see any reports.
-When the reports are available, review them to spot patterns.
-The keyword cloud based on an analysis of case messages help you identify the triggers which suggest an imminent escalation.
+Based on the cases data in Textual, Categorical Measures and Numerical, Classification report generates visual reports.
+Review them to spot patterns.
+For instance, for an organization which prioritizes A, B, C, D and E; if D is the largest then the cases with priority D are more likely to escalate.
+Also, the keyword cloud based on an analysis of case messages help you identify the triggers which suggest an imminent escalation.

-The analysis run on cases today might or might not be relevant after six months.
-It's recommended to click Refresh, each time the case volume increases.
-For instance, you can train Escalation Predictor when there are 100,000 cases in the database, then again when the number increases to 110,000.
+The analysis run on cases today might or might not be relevant six months down the line.
+It's recommended to click Refresh, when case volume increases significantly.
+For instance, after inputting data of 100,000 cases, you might want to run Refresh when the number of cases increases to 110,000 or 120,000.

 Scroll down to view them all.